Pragatibala/assignment/assignment/module-3-CSS&CSS-3/css-theory.md

 External style sheet : create separate css file & then create css file link attach in the head section of the HTML document.
 Advantages:
+With the help of External Style Sheets, the styles of numerous documents can be organized from one single file.
+In External Style Sheets, Classes can be made for use on numerous HTML element types in many forms of the site.
+In complex contexts, Methods like selector and grouping can be implemented to apply styles.
 Apply same style in multiple web pages (Global styling).
 Less consuming Time & fast run program of web pages.
 Responsive web page design for different devices.
 Reduce risk of Inconsistency.
 Disadvantages :
+An extra download is essential to import style information for each file.
+The execution of the file may be deferred till the external style sheet is loaded.
-some times global styling used then override style in elements & tags of HTML. same class or id used then also override stle is autometically apply that is the limited control.
+While implementing style sheets, we need to test Web pages with multiple browsers in order to check compatibility issues. some times global styling used then override style in elements & tags of HTML. same class or id used then also override stle is autometically apply that is the limited control.
 Sometimes when we load a webpage, the html page comes but the style given to it doesn't come immediately...that is, external css takes time to load.